-Join us for Behind the Baton, a new series of vitual conversations with Maestro Troy Quinn, hosted by Tim Ferguson, Director of Music Education for The Venice Symphony.
-Learn how Quinn’s influences, how he programs a concert season, conducts without sheet music and more.
+Join us for Behind the Baton, a series of virtual conversations with Maestro Troy Quinn, hosted by Tim Ferguson, Director of Music Education for The Venice Symphony.
+Learn about Quinn’s influences, how he programs a concert season, conducts without sheet music and more.
 Click below to watch the first episode and you can submit a question for Troy to answer in a future episode, in our Maestro Mailbag.

 American conductor Troy Quinn is quickly establishing himself as one of his generation’s most versatile young artists.
-Lauded for his energetic and riveting, yet sensitive conducting.
-Quinn was named Music Director of The Venice Symphony in 2018.
-His first season of programming in 2019-20 drew critical acclaim and resulted in a nearly total sold-out season.
-He is also Music Director of the Owensboro Symphony Orchestra in Kentucky.
-Quinn’s engagements have included performances with many prestigious orchestras both in the United States and Europe, including the London Soloists Chamber Orchestra, Rochester Philharmonic Orchestra, Chamber Orchestra of Philadelphia, and the Boise Philharmonic.
-Quinn is the former Music Director of the Juneau Symphony.
+Lauded for his energetic and riveting, yet sensitive conducting, Quinn is in his fourth season as Music Director/Conductor of The Venice Symphony.
+He is also the Music Director of the Owensboro Symphony in Kentucky.
+Quinn’s engagements have included performances with many prestigious orchestras in the United States, including the Los Angeles Chamber Orchestra, Rochester Philharmonic Orchestra, Chamber Orchestra of Philadelphia, and the Rhode Island Philharmonic.
+He is also the former Music Director of the Juneau Symphony.